ohler55/oj/README.md

 ## <a name="release">Release Notes</a>

+### Release 2.0.2

+ - Fixed bug in Oj.load where loading a hash with symbold keys and also turning on symbolize keys would try to symbolize a symbol.

 ### Release 2.0.1

  - BigDecimals now dump to a string in compat mode thanks to cgriego.